 Career Central was born in 2012 when Sue Hancock (a New Zealand secondary school careers advisor) joined forces with a savvy student (Tim Hampton) to design and develop a career management system for the school.
 Today Career Central has grown from a simple file-maker programme to a fully comprehensive web-based career management system.
-The programme is integrated with all major school information system providers. and is used by around a third of New Zealand secondary schools.

 In 2019 we worked closely with a small number of schools in Queensland to trial Career Central’s web-based Career Management System in the Australian education sector.
 Our amazing trial schools helped us to understand the functionality that was most valuable in Australia, and their feedback and encouragement has helped us to customise the platform to provide an online Career Programme for Y9 to Y12 students.